Traditional Chinese Medicine

 Medicine is holistic and has long history

-For over 4000 years, the Chinese have been using Traditional
+For over 4000 years, the

-and well being.
-Rather than perceiving the human body as a simple
+effective mean to holistic health and well being.
+Rather than perceiving

-assemblage of various organ systems, Chinese medicine regards
+the human body as a simple assemblage of various organ systems, Chinese

-YANG, determine our state of health.
-When the YIN and
+the YIN and the YANG, that determine our state of health.

-the YANG are in balance, we feel healthy and energetic,.
-When,
+When the YIN and the YANG are in balance, we feel healthy

 Traditional Chinese Medicine is an ancient